WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 A connector source's StreamIds are logically separate from each other.
 In contrast, the StreamIds of connector sinks are tightly coupled:

-    - The delivery order of all MESSAGE frames by the TCP stream has meaning and must be preserved by the data sink.
+* The delivery order of all MESSAGE frames by the TCP stream has meaning and must be preserved by the data sink.
-    - The interleaving of StreamId 0 (2PC) and StreamId 1 (application sink output) frames is strictly limited.
+* The interleaving of StreamId 0 (2PC) and StreamId 1 (application sink output) frames is strictly limited.

-While a round of the 2PC protocol is in progress, i.e. a MESSAGE frame in StreamId 0 with a Phase 1 request and ends with MESSAGE frame in StreamId 0 Phase 2 request, Wallaroo MUST NOT send any application MESSAGEs in StreamId 1 or any other StreamId > 0.
+While a round of the 2PC protocol is in progress, i.e. begins with a MESSAGE frame in StreamId 0 containing a Phase 1 request and ends with MESSAGE frame in StreamId 0 containing a Phase 2 request, Wallaroo MUST NOT send any application MESSAGEs in StreamId 1 or any other StreamId > 0.
 This restriction can be onerous to Wallaroo, but it also provides the greatest applicability to connector sinks of all types and capabilities.
 This restriction may change in later protocol implementations.

 ### 5. The Two Phase Commit (2PC) protocol controls the connector sink's durability guarantees

 Periodically, Wallaroo will use a Two Phase Commit (2PC) protocol to coordinate the reliable delivery of application sink messages to one or more connector sinks.
 The most common trigger of a round of 2PC is a Wallaroo state checkpoint.

+NOTE: Wallaroo state checkpoints are enabled only when Wallaroo is compiled with support for resilience, i.e., `make resilience=on`.
+If resilinece is not enabled, Wallaroo will not use 2PC with connector sinks.

 During a Wallaroo state checkpoint, a checkpoint barrier token is sent by each Wallaroo source down all Wallaroo pipelines until all barrier tokens are received by Wallaroo sink actors.
 Each connector sink actor then starts a round of 2PC with the external connector sink.
-If any connector sink votes ABORT during phase 1, then the barrier protocol will eventually cause all connector sinks to send ABORT during phase 2.
-If all connector sinks vote COMMIT during phase 1, then the barrier protocol will eventually cause all connector sinks to send COMMIT during phase 2.
+If any connector sink votes ABORT during Phase 1, then the barrier protocol will eventually cause all connector sinks to send ABORT during Phase 2.
+If all connector sinks vote COMMIT during Phase 1, then the barrier protocol will eventually cause all connector sinks to send COMMIT during Phase 2.

-A MESSAGE frame that contains a 2PC phase 1 request will specify the byte offset range(s) of the data sent to the sink for the logical time range that is managed by the Wallaroo global checkpoint protocol.
+A MESSAGE frame that contains a 2PC Phase 1 request will specify the byte offset range(s) of the data sent to the sink for the logical time range that is managed by the Wallaroo global checkpoint protocol.

 The connector sink should be able to manage the durability of the data in this byte offset range(s).
-If the connector sink cannot manage durability of this sink data, then the connector sink must always vote COMMIT during phase 1; such a sink then cannot provide the end-to-end message delivery guarantees that the connector sink protocol is intended to provide.
+If the connector sink cannot manage durability of this sink data, then the connector sink must always vote COMMIT during Phase 1; such a sink then cannot provide the end-to-end message delivery guarantees that the connector sink protocol is intended to provide.
 In such cases, we recommend that the Wallaroo TCPSink be used instead.

+#### 5.a When the connector sink received a 2PC Phase 1 request

+If the sink choose to reply with a Phase 1 COMMIT, then the sink is responsible for buffering all data received since the last 2PC round.
+The sink data cannot be re-sent by Wallaroo if the sink is careless and destroys/loses/corrupts the data that it has received.

+If the sink chooses to reply with a Phase 1 ABORT message, then the sink has no responsibility for the data received since the last 2PC round.
+Wallaroo must abort the entire checkpoint in response to this ABORT message, and, therefore, Wallaroo must send a Phase 2 ABORT decision to all sinks.

-When the connector sink receives a 2PC phase 2 request:
+#### 5.b.
+When the connector sink receives a 2PC Phase 2 request

-    - If the phase 2 decision is COMMIT, then the connector sink must make the application sink data in the transaction's byte range(s) durable, using whatever app-specific means necessary.
+If the Phase 2 decision is COMMIT, then the connector sink must make the application sink data in the transaction's byte range(s) durable, using whatever app-specific means necessary.
 For example:
-        - For file I/O, to write to a file(s) + flush(es) + fsync(s), etc.
+* For file I/O, to write to a file(s) + flush(es) + fsync(s), etc.
-        - For a relational database, to commit any pending transactions that were created by the sink data.
+* For a relational database, to commit any pending transactions that were created by the sink data.

-    - If the phase 2 decision is ABORT, then the connector sink must discard all application sink data in the transaction's byte range(s).
+If the Phase 2 decision is ABORT, then the connector sink must discard all application sink data in the transaction's byte range(s).

+#### 5.c.
+About aloc_sink's 2PC implementation

+Wallaroo's connector sink implementation, `aloc_sink`, manages its sink data with respect to 2PC in the following manner:

+1. Sink data that is not yet committed by a 2PC round is written to its output file.
+2. The state of all 2PC commands received and the COMMIT/ABORT decisions made locally are stored in a separate file, stored in the same directory as the sink data output file but with a `.txnlog` suffix.
+    * See also: Section 6 below.
+3. Any 3rd party that reads data from the sink's output file must not act upon what is found in the output file until a 2PC COMMIT record is found in the `.txnlog` file for a specific range of bytes in the sink's output file.
+    * In the case of Wallaroo's `aloc_sink` test cases, the 3rd party reader is a Python test harness.

 ### 6. Durable storage of 2PC state

 A connector sink must provide durable storage for the state of all 2PC state.
 At a minimum, a connector sink must commit to stable storage:

-    - all transaction IDs in phase 1 + the local commit/abort decision
+* all transaction IDs in Phase 1 + the local commit/abort decision
-    - all sink data in the byte range(s) specified by a phase 1 local COMMIT decision
+* all sink data in the byte range(s) specified by a Phase 1 local COMMIT decision

 In the event of a connector sink crash, this persistent data must be used to comply with subsequent 2PC queries as the Wallaroo system works through its recovery protocols.

 ### 7. Protocol credits not used

-Wallaroo's connector sink implementation, `aloc_sink` is not managing the protocol's credit system and will rely solely on TCP backpressure for its own backpressure signalling.
+Wallaroo's connector sink implementation, `aloc_sink`, is not managing the protocol's credit system and will rely solely on TCP backpressure for its own backpressure signalling.

-### 2PC protocol messages
+### 8. 2PC protocol messages

 ```erlang
 -define(TWOPC_LIST_UNCOMMITTED,  201).